 On 25 June, the team of Barcelona’s Sindicato de Manteros packed overnight bags and caught a plane to Madrid.
 They arrived into the Madrid-Barajas Adolfo Suárez Airport after dark and were greeted thunderously by their fellow Madrid anti-racist activists, ready to join up and fight for their rights the following morning.

-THE REGULARIZACIÓN YA MOVEMENT EXPLAINED
+HOW REGULARIZACIÓN YA MOVEMENT BEGAN

 I love Spain, Spain is my country.
 But it’s exploiting my people.
 It has to stop!

 …explains Becha, a Congolese seamstress and activist who runs one of the last remaining Covid-19 relief food banks in Lavapiés who attended the protest.
 Spain is just one brick in the frontline wall of Fortress Europe and so the treatment of immigrants here is particularly brutal.

 Some want to stay and wait it out for the two to five years necessary before automatic citizenship, but others who arrived with the same dream are met with another reality and would like to leave.
 But they can’t, because it costs a lot more to be trafficked back than it does to be trafficked here.
-And so the vicious cycle of entrapment, exploitation and slavery unfolds.
+And so the vicious cycle of exploitation continues.